CloudSnorkel/cdk-github-runners/README.md

 1. Use `GitHubRunners.metricJobCompleted()` to get a metric for the number of completed jobs broken down by labels and job success.
 2. Use `GitHubRunners.metricTime()` to get a metric for the total time a runner is running.
 This includes the overhead of starting the runner.

+## Contributing

+If you use and love this project, please consider contributing.

+1. If you see something, say something.
+[Issues][16] help improve the quality of the project.
+  * Include relevant logs and package versions for bugs.
+  * When possible, describe the use-case behind feature requests.
+3. [Pull requests][17] are welcome.
+  * Run `npm run build` before submitting to make sure all tests pass.
+  * Allow edits from maintainers so small adjustments can be made easily.
+3. Consider [sponsoring][15] the project to show your support and optionally get your name listed below.

 ## Other Options

 1. [philips-labs/terraform-aws-github-runner][3] if you're using Terraform